 We may in the future elect to manufacture some of our products on our own.
-We do not currently have a manufacturing facility, manufacturing experience or manufacturing personnel and we do not anticipate manufacturing on our own any of our products during the next 12 months.
+Although we own certain specialized manufacturing equipment and employ certain manufacturing managerial personnel, we are considering an investment in additional manufacturing equipment.
+We do not presently maintain a complete manufacturing facility or manufacturing department and we do not anticipate manufacturing on our own any of our products during the next 12 months.
 If we decide to manufacture products on our own and do not successfully develop manufacturing capabilities, it will adversely affect sales of our products.

-In addition, the FDA and foreign regulatory authorities require manufacturers to register manufacturing facilities.
-The FDA and corresponding foreign regulators inspect these facilities to confirm compliance with GMP or similar requirements that the FDA or corresponding foreign regulators establish.
-If our third-party foreign or domestic suppliers or manufacturers of our products or, if we decide to manufacture our products on our own, we, fail to comply with GMP requirements or other FDA and comparable foreign regulatory requirements, it could adversely affect our ability to market and develop our products.
+The FDA and foreign regulatory authorities require manufacturers to register manufacturing facilities.
+The FDA and corresponding foreign regulators also inspect these facilities to confirm compliance with good manufacturing practices (GMPs) or similar requirements that the FDA or corresponding foreign regulators establish.
+Manufacturing or quality control problems could occur at the contract manufacturers causing product production and shipment delays or a situation where the contractor may not be able to maintain compliance with the FDA's current GMP requirements necessary to continue manufacturing our drug substance.
+If our third-party foreign or domestic suppliers or manufacturers of our products or, if we decide to manufacture our products on our own, we, fail to comply with GMP requirements or other FDA and comparable foreign regulatory requirements, it could adversely affect our clinical research activities and our ability to market and develop our products.